nekrutnikolai/mysite/content/gallery/snow/index.md

 **Happy New Year!**

-A major snowstorm recently unleashed its wrath on us, for a grand total of *14in* or *35cm* of fluffly, dry snow!
+A major snowstorm recently unleashed its wrath on us, for a grand total of *14in* or *35cm* of fluffy, dry snow!

 Here are some of my favorite long exposures from the evening.